Kong Christian stod ved højen mast

 "Kong Christian stod ved højen mast" (/da/; lit.
-'King Christian Stood by the Lofty Mast'), or simply "Kong Christian", is the unofficial royal anthem of Denmark that officially has equal status of national anthem together with "Der er et yndigt land".
-However, it is almost exclusively used regarding the Danish royal house and the military.
+'King Christian stood by the lofty mast'), or simply "Kong Christian", is one of the two national anthems of Denmark, the other being "Der er et yndigt land".
+It is generally reserved for use by the Danish royal house and the military.
 The theme of the song is the heroics of Danish and Norwegian sailors during the wars against Sweden (including the Torstenson War) in the 17th and 18th centuries.

 On New Year's Eve, it is tradition to sing along as the Danmarks Radio Girl's Choir sings the song on television immediately after midnight following the other national anthem.
 Usually, only the first verse is sung on official occasions.
 Adopted in 1780, it is one of the oldest national anthems in the world.

 History

 History of the lyrics

 The lyrics first appeared in May 1778 in Johannes Ewald's vaudeville play The Fishermen, which premiered at the Royal Danish Theatre in January 1780 on the birthday of King Christian VII.
 The play depicts the heroics of fishermen from the northern part of Zealand, who saved many sailors from drowning and then refused to accept a reward for it.
 For this reason, the play was seen as a tribute to the navy, particularly because of the King Christian song.
 In the original staging, however, only the final fourth verse was ever sung.
 The first three verses were omitted because of the animosity they showed towards Sweden, which at the time was an important ally against the United Kingdom as a member of the League of Armed Neutrality.